GiggioIlGriggio/rooftops_detection_from_aerial_images/README.md

 # rooftops-building-detection

-Segmentation of rooftop buildings from aerial images.
+Segmentation of rooftop buildings from aerial images and LIDAR data.

 ## Environment